 The Hillyer Memorial Christian Church Scholarship was established to assist a freshman student.
 First preference is given to a student who is a member of Hillyer Memorial Christian Church of Raleigh, North Carolina.
-Second preference is given to a student from another Christian Church (Disciples of Christ) in Wake County, North Carolina.
+Second preference is given to a student from another Christian Church (Disciples of Christ) in Wake County, North Carolina, third preference is given to a Disciples of Christ (DOC) student, and fourth preference is given to a student from Wake County.